sahib/rmlint/docs/tutorial.rst

 Limit files by their modification time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is an useful feature if you want to investigate only files newer than
+This is a useful feature if you want to investigate only files newer than
 a certain date or if you want to progessively update the results, i.e. when you
 run ``rmlint`` in a script that watches a directory for duplicates.